A school of global south in Islamabad, Pakistan.

 This theme teaches children to turn inward and notice their thoughts, feelings, and actions.
 It invites them to reflect on who they are becoming and how they care for their body and inner life.
 To understand that living well is not only about what they achieve, but about learning to live with honesty, balance, and self-respect.

-Haqooq
+Haqooq and Islah

 You are not only owed things.
 You owe things.
 To your family.
 To your neighbour.
 To the people around you.
 And when those obligations are broken, there must also be a way to repair what has been damaged.
 This is where children begin to learn what relationships actually asks of them.